jonnonz1/nz-statute-book/acts/public/2025/land-transport-management-time-of-use-charging-amendment-act-2025.md

     (b) the reasons why the scheme board wants the scheme to be terminated; and (c) a date by which the scheme board wants the scheme to be terminated; and (d) any other information that the responsible Minister considers necessary.
-  (3) The request must include a report by the scheme board on the views of any local authorities within the scheme region (and, if the scheme is in Auckland, Auckland Transport) that are not members of the scheme.
+  (3) The request must include a report by the scheme board on the views of any local authorities within the scheme region that are not members of the scheme.
   (4) The responsible Minister may, in their complete discretion after considering a request for a time of use charging scheme to be terminated,—
     (a) recommend to the Governor-General that the time of use charging scheme be terminated by Order in Council made under section 65H in the manner set out in the request; or
     (b) refer the request back to the scheme board, asking it to reconsider the request; or